 c) Members, students and subscribers

-- To provide relevant information to your employer/sponsoring bodies about your participation and progress in professional training and development as agreed by you.
+- To provide relevant information to your employer/sponsoring bodies about your participation and progress in professional training and development

 - Redactive as the publisher of Public Finance magazine and Public Finance International

 - PQ Publishing as the publisher of PQ Magazine

 - Parliament Hill as the provider of the CIPFA rewards website

 - Chartered Management Institute as the provider of the Management Direct website